top of page

 Teaching Artist for Artseed in San Francisco (CLICK HERE)

-Teaching Artist of The Rhapsody Theatre (CLICK HERE)
+Teaching Artist for The Rhapsody Theatre (CLICK HERE)

 · Co-Director and Actress for “The Jungle Book,” adapted by Stuart Paterson, August 2014